 - Event Tracking: This feature allows you to track user interactions with elements on your site, such as button clicks or video plays.

-Events are categorised similarly to Google’s Universal Analytics, with categories, actions, and labels.
-It is possible to add more context to events by using custom dimensions.
+Events are categorised in a manner similar to Google’s Universal Analytics, using categories, actions, and labels.
+You can add more context to events using custom dimensions.

 Matomo goes further by automatically tracking clicks on external links and file downloads, categorising them separately from other events.
 This reduces the need to set up custom event tracking for these actions, streamlining the tracking.